gsw18g/Katabasis/Iteration1/ProgressReport.md

   - Added tutorial level along with 5 levels as an easy first level to work on, once it is complete all we have to do is take generally applicable scripts and assets to apply to our own levels with unique designs
   - Gathering system, weapons, checkpoint put on back burner in favor of focusing playable game (only need one kind of attack and a basic health system to get through levels as of now)
   - Decided to remove double jump feature for the sake of simplicity in level design, but still keeping dash and wall stick which will make up for it

 5) Team Member Contribution for this increment
-Please list each individual member and their contributions to each of the deliverables in this increment (be as detailed as possible).
-In other words, describe the contribution of each team member to:

 - Alejandro Santiago
   - Progress Report: Sections 5, 6
   - Requirements and Design Document: Section 5